acl-org/ACLPUB/docs/formatting.md

 ### Figures and tables

 Place figures and tables in the paper near where they are first discussed, rather than at the end, if possible.
-Wide figures/tables may run across both columns.
+Wide figures/tables may run across both columns, and may combine several subfigures or tables.
+Figures and tables must be at least one column wide; wrapped text within a column is not permitted.

 Graphics and photos should, if possible, use vector graphic formats (PDF, EPS), which allow the graphics to scale arbitrarily.
 Avoid GIF or